The guidance below assumes you are preparing for a face-to-face hearing.

 Work out how you will get to the hearing

-It is best not to take your children to the hearing with you.
-In fact, if they are with you, they will usually not be allowed into the hearing.
 Organise childcare for the time of the hearing, and try to leave yourself plenty of time so that you don’t have a problem if the hearing is delayed (it often will be).
 If it will cost you, get a note from the carer/childminder confirming their rate – you will be able to reclaim expenses up to the national minimum wage.

 Work out what you need to claim expenses

-You can claim travel expenses for the day of the hearing if you use public transport or travel by car.
+YIf you are going to a face-to-face hearing, you can claim travel expenses for the day of the hearing if you use public transport or travel by car.
 You can also claim for a meal if you are away for more than five hours.
 If you have to take time off work, you may also be able to claim expenses for loss of earnings.
 And if you have had to pay a carer or childminder you can claim expenses up to the National Minimum Wage for the time you have been away.

 Before you go to your hearing, check what the current rules on expenses are on GOV.UK.